Extracorporeal photopheresis (ECP) is a leukapheresis-based immunomodulatory procedure that involves the following

 Methylprednisolone is considered first-line treatment of acute GVHD.
-For chronic GVHD, an alternating regimen of cyclosporine and prednisone is commonly used to treat chronic graft-versus-host disease.
-Other therapies include antithymocyte globulin, corticosteroid monotherapy, and cytotoxic immunosuppressive drugs such as procarbazine, cyclophosphamide, or azathioprine.
-Therefore, refractory disease is defined as chronic graft-versus-host disease that fails to respond adequately to a trial of any of the above therapies.
+For chronic GVHD, an alternating regimen of cyclosporine and prednisone is commonly used; other therapies include antithymocyte globulin, corticosteroid monotherapy, and cytotoxic immunosuppressive drugs such as procarbazine, cyclophosphamide, or azathioprine.
+Therefore, refractory disease is defined as graft-versus-host disease that fails to respond adequately to a trial of any of the above therapies.

 CTCL Staging (based on the TNM classification system)

 According to the World Health Organization-European Organization for Research and Treatment of Cancer (WHO-EORTC), Sézary syndrome is defined by the triad of erythroderma, generalized lymphadenopathy, and the presence of neoplastic T-cells (Sezary cells) in skin, lymph nodes, and peripheral blood.
 The International Society of Cutaneous Lymphomas recommends an absolute Sezary cell count of at least 1,000 cells per cubic mm, in the presence of immunophenotypical abnormalities (CD4/CD8 ratio greater than 10, loss of any or all of the T-cell antigens CD2, CD3, CD4, and CD5, or both), or the demonstration of a T-cell clone in the peripheral blood by molecular or cytogenetic methods.